Skip to content

 Hold Time

 The term "Hold time" refers to an amount of time during which a checked-out license is not given out to another user, even if the license has been checked-in by the user.
-This hold time is ensured by the licensing server.
+This hold time is set to 30 minutes and ensured by the licensing server.

 Floating Licenses Configuration